Eccentric self-forced inspirals into a rotating black hole: Forced motion near a rotating black hole

 where $\K^{\alpha \beta}$ is the Killing tensor, $\En$ is the orbital energy per unit rest mass $\mu$, $\Lz$ is the z-component of the angular momentum divided by $\mu$ and $\K$ is the Carter constant divided by $\mu^2$ \cite{Carter1968}.
 This definition of the Carter constant is related to another common definition of the Carter Constant, $\Q$, by

 The geodesic equation can be written explicitly in terms of these integrals of motion \cite{Drasco2004}:

 where $r_1 > r_2 > r_3 > r_4$ are the roots of the radial potential $V_r$, $z_+ > z_-$ are the roots of the polar potential $V_z$, and $\lambda$ is Mino(-Carter) time that decouples the radial and polar equations \cite{Mino2003}.
-This time is related to the propertime of the particle, $\tau$, by
+This time is related to the proper time of the particle, $\tau$, by

 The two largest roots of $V_r$ correspond to the apoapsis and periapsis of the orbit, respectively.
 Explicit expressions for the other roots are derived in Ref.~\cite{Fujita2009a} and given for completeness in \ref{apdx:geodesic}.
 Rather than parametrize an orbit by the set $\{\En, \Lz, \K\}$ it is useful to instead use more geometric, quasi-Keplerian constants $\vec{P} = \{p,e,x\}$.
 Here $p$ is the semi-latus rectum, $e$ is the orbital eccentricity and $x$ measures the orbital inclination.
 These are related to the radial and polar roots via